mthussain1234/DevOps_with_Cloud_AWS/WhatisDevopsscript.md

 # What is cloud computing and AWS

+Cloud Computing is a form of technology that allows one to access computing resources over the internet.
+You can use these resources from a distant location, generally accessing a server, usually found in something called a data center.
+A data center is a facility which houses IT infrastructure to build run and deliver apps, it is also used to store data related to these apps and services.
+These data centers are usually managed by a cloud provider.

+AWS is an example of a provider/platform, and they offer a wide range of services from: computing power, storage, databases and more.
+AWS lets you easily deploy and manage your applications (and data), while AWS themselves focus on keeping the servers highly secure.

 # Benefits of cloud computing - use cases - who is using it

+* Cost-effective CapEx:
+  * Help businesses save money on capital expenditures
+    * Cloud Computing allows for businesses to avoid upfront costs
+    * Businesses pay for infrastructure on a subscription basis
+      * More effective in the Long Run

+* Responsibility of firewall security
+  * This responsibility is shared between the cloud provider and user
+    * Provider will be securing the hardware and infrastructure
+    * User will be securing their own applications and data
+     * This shared responsibility can help manage security risks

+* Ease of Use
+  * Cloud computing is user friendly and easy to use
+  * Providers will give wide range of tools and serviecs accessible to all skill levels
+  * Allows for businesses to get up and running with cloud computing efficiently

+* Scalability
+  * Cloud computing allows for businesses to scale up easily and quickly by simple upgrading their subscription
+    * New subscriptions can mean increasing or decreasing computing resources when needed
+  * As opposed to on site, where scaling up is a costly process as expensive hardware is invested in.
+  * Working with the cloud is good for businesses where their needs are constantly changing.

+So who uses Cloud Computing and AWS:

+* Netflix - uses AWS to host and deliver content to the world, infrastructure is scalable to meet demands of userbase
+* NASA - uses AWS to store and analyse large amounts of data, these include satellite images and data about climate
+  * Allows for collaboration with researchers around the world
+* Airbnb - use AWS to manage its data, easily can scale infrastructure to handle times when traffic is very high
+  * This provides a user friendly experience